-Divination, the practice of seeking knowledge of the future or the unknown through supernatural means, has a long and rich history spanning across diverse cultures and time periods.
+Divination, the practice of seeking knowledge of the future or the unknown through supernatural means.
+It has a long and rich history spanning across diverse cultures and time periods.
 From ancient civilizations to modern-day practices, divination has served as a bridge between physical and spiritual realms, with various methods and interpretations evolving over millennia.
+Divination is part of many spiritual practices in many forms & methods.
+It is believed to have originated in Egypt and traveled to Italy 16th Century.

 Early Forms and Ancient Civilizations: